Meet Our Staff

 A Shift Battalion Chief Eric Koreis

-Throughout his career, Eric has had a special interest in emergency medicine.
-He was first certified as an EMT in 1990 and then advanced to become a Paramedic in 1995.
-In 1997, he achieved Senior EMS Instructor status in Washington State and began teaching EMT courses at various fire departments and community colleges.
-Chief Koreis has served as a County representative to the Southwest Region EMS Council in Vancouver since 2000 and is currently serving his second term as Executive Board Chair and as a representative to various Washington State Department of Health technical advisory committees.
-He remains certified as a Paramedic.
+Throughout his career, Eric has had a special interest in emergency medicine; he was certified as a Paramedic in 1995 and as a Senior EMS Instructor in 1998.
+He has taught throughout Washington at fire departments and community colleges.
+Chief Koreis has served as a representative to the Southwest Region EMS Council in Vancouver since 2000 and is currently serving his third term as Executive Board Chair.
+He is a representative to various Washington State Department of Health technical advisory committees.

 Outside of work, Eric enjoys spending time with his family, travel and outdoor activities.